-I leaned out the driver's window to where the console was, where visitors called up to the residents, and I took a moment and punched in Errol's code.
+I leaned out the driver's window where visitors phoned up to the residents, and I took a moment and punched in Errol's code.

 No answer.
-I gave it another 30 seconds and tried again.
+I gave it 30 seconds and tried again.

 Errol's voice came on the intercom: "What do you need."